Kamal-Abdullayev/news-handler/README.md

 - Refer to the system_architecture.png file for the system design
 - You can find a Postman collection in the demo-project.postman_collection.json file

+### Project Requirements:
+- Java 17
+- Spring Boot 2
+- No usage of hibaranet

 ### Some explanations: